- Trip Outline

 On your third day, drive to Hunedoara and then visit Corvinesti Castle, the former residence of ruler Iancu de Hunedoara.
 Because of renovations requested by the ruler, Corvinesti became the most beautiful castle in Transylvania.
 Next, head to Turda.
 Accommodate in a Dracula-themed 4* hotel and enjoy a unique vampire menu for dinner.
 After that, attend the Ritual of Killing of the Living Dead, re-enacted according to old customs and traditions.

-The next morning, descend into Turda Salt Mine and explore its amazing galleries.
+Next, descend into Turda Salt Mine and explore its amazing galleries.
 After that, drive to Cluj-Napoca, explore the city and admire the medieval buildings.
 From here, follow into Jonathan Harker’s footsteps and drive to Borgo Pass.
 Accommodate at Dracula’s Castle Hotel, built according to Bram Stoker’s imagination.
-Your vampire tours Romania continues with Sighisoara Medieval Citadel.
+Your vampire tours Romania continue with Sighisoara Medieval Citadel.
 Visit the Clock Tower Museum, the Medieval Weapons Collection and then explore the Torture Room.

 Dracula tour cost economic – Bran Castle, the symbol of Transylvania